Collocations are words that usually go together.

-While it would seem to make perfect sense, a native speaker will picture you creating a robot or some other artificial creation if you say you want to make a girlfriend.
+While it would seem to make perfect sense, a native speaker is likely to picture you creating a robot or some other artificial creation if you say you want to make a girlfriend.
 Grouping these words together sounds strange because native speakers do not use these words together.

 Express Yourself More Clearly and Naturally